Shade Tree Commission

 Tree Removal Regulations

-The Shade Tree Commission has asked the Borough to establish Ordinance 494-15 to protect trees on private property.
+The Shade Tree Commission has asked the Borough to establish Ordinance 494-15, amended by Ordinance 515-16, to protect trees on private property.
 Before a tree can be removed, you must file an Application for Tree Removal with the Shade Tree Commission.
 If your tree(s) species is not on the list of protected trees a permit will be issued promptly.
 If the tree is one of the protected species, the application will be reviewed and approved or denied by the Shade Tree Commission at its next regularly scheduled meeting.

 NATIVE PLANTS FOR YOUR GARDEN

 Joseph McMahon, Member, Shade Tree Commission, Master Gardner

 presented by Joe McMahon, member of Shade Tree Commission and Master Gardener

 Did you know that the Borough of West Cape May stands smack in the middle of the greatest bird and butterfly migration throughout the entire world?
 It's true.
 Each year, in the spring, tens of thousands of birds and butterflies can be seen in this area, as they migrate north to their favorite ancestral nesting sites.
 This incredible sojourn is repeated in the fall when scores of birds and butterflies enjoy a return to West Cape May for a rest before heading to their winter homes in the southern regions.